 It may seem strange to hold a property owner responsible for someone else's criminal actions, but as a society, we all have a duty to protect each other.
 Businesses or venues tend to have a larger portion of the responsibility under premises liability law.
 Plus, these incidents are often covered under the business’s insurance policy, which a crime victim may be able to file against.

-If you were harmed during the commission of a crime on another’s property, please call Leventhal Puga Braley P.C.
+If you were seriously harmed during the commission of a crime on another person’s property, please call Leventhal Puga Braley P.C.
 These cases are complicated, but there may be compensation available to pay for your injuries, emotional trauma, property damage, and more.
 For a free consultation with a Denver negligent security attorney, call (877) 433-3906.
 We’ll make sure you’re taken care of and work with you to get the justice you deserve.